OsyTheDataGuy/ude_points_util/canonical_project_state.md

 **v2.6 is locked as production** (System Integrity 9.5/10, Theoretical Alignment 9/10 — see audit history).
 These are candidate directions for a future v3, not scheduled work:

 1. **Era/division-strength normalization.** Nothing in the current architecture accounts for how strong the competition was in a given era or weight class — a title run in a shallow field scores identically to one in a stacked one.
-This is the largest gap against the project's own primary goal (GOAT status) and the most likely point of public/critical pushback.
-See §6 below for feasibility.
+This is the largest gap against the project's own primary goal (GOAT status) and the most likely point of public/critical pushback. **Feasibility already assessed — see §6, don't redo from scratch.** Re-derive against the then-current dataset before acting on it, though: §6's numbers (874/2,544 bridge fighters, per-division roster sizes, 0% stat-coverage gaps) will have shifted by the time this is picked up, and could change the feasibility verdict.
-2. **Extend empirical calibration to the remaining hand-tuned constants.** Age and method×PDI are data-fit; `dominance_adjustment`'s anchors, `perf_scale`'s pivot, `title_defense_bonus`'s saturation curve, and the upset-bonus gap/scale are still hand-picked.
+2. **Extend empirical calibration to the remaining hand-tuned constants.** Age and method×PDI are data-fit; `dominance_adjustment`'s anchors, `perf_scale`'s pivot, `title_defense_bonus`'s saturation curve, and the upset-bonus gap/scale are still hand-picked — as are `_dominance_magnitude`'s own thresholds/widths (§3), even after its hard-cliff fix.
 Fitting those the same way would close the gap and would likely surface any remaining instances of this project's one confirmed bug class (a neutral/fallback state silently resolving to a clip boundary instead of a true no-op) before they ship.
+Note: the *cliff* in PDI's takedown/submission magnitude specifically is already fixed (§3) — this item is about the still-hand-picked constants generally, not a repeat of that.
 3. **Decouple `perf_scale` from `dominance_adjustment`** (lower priority) — once a genuinely non-PDI-derived signal exists to drive `perf_scale`.
 Not worth forcing before then; see §2's "Accepted tradeoffs."

 ---